davidtran641/Markdown-cheetsheet/Readme.md

 ## Paragraph
 ### Hard break
+Insert a line break to make a hard break for next paragraph

 ```
 This is first line

 This is second line
 ```
-This is first line
+>This is first line

-This is second line
+>This is second line

 ### Add two spaces after new line
-Each `·` represents a space
+Add two spaces at the end of the line to make a new paragraph

 ```
 This is first line··
 This is second line
 ```
+Each `·` represents a space.
+Result:
-This is first line
+>This is first line
 This is second line